 If you prefer not to provide a postcode, feel free to close the window.

-AA Cars works closely with thousands of UK used vehicle dealers to bring you one of the largest selections of Nissan Note vehicles on the market.
-You can also browse Nissan dealers to find a second hand vehicle close to you today.
+AA Cars works closely with thousands of UK used car dealers to bring you one of the largest selections of Nissan Note cars on the market.
+You can also browse Nissan dealers to find a second hand car close to you today.
 All used Nissan Note on the AA Cars website come with free 12 months breakdown cover.

 This spacious and responsive mini-MPV has been on sale in Europe since 2006 and in two generations, the first between 2006 and 2012 and the second between July 2012 and the current day.
 Those looking to support the domestic manufacturing base should consider its UK production credentials.
 Even at its most standard, the original Note has an impressive array of trim, the 'S' offers electric windows and door mirrors, CD, remote locking, alloys and front fogs and Flexi-Board boot system.
 Upgrade to the SE and you'll get eye-catching 15" alloys and AC.
 Spend a little more and the SVE adds the comfort of climate control, privacy of tinted rear windows, 16" alloys and ESP.
 Alongside that responsive steering, there's low emissions and competitive fuel economy across all three engines -1.4 and 1.6 petrol, and 1.5 diesel.
 All three are on offer with five speed manual or four speed auto gearboxes.
 The second generation Note was launched very recently and arrives with two equally cost-effective engine types, both 1.2, and three new trims Visia, Acenta and Tekna.